Odyssey (website)

 Odyssey (also known as The Odyssey or The Odyssey Online) is an American internet media company that operates based on a crowdsourced model, receiving articles from a base of thousands of volunteer authors and edited through their teams of volunteer, outsourced, and professional content strategists.
-The platform produces material covering virtually all major topics, including politics, sports, fashion, technology, entertainment, business, science, and health, among others.
-Odyssey has over 15,000 contributing writers, 1,200 communities, and over 30 million readers across the country.
-Each community consists of at least 12 writers, a voluntary editor-in-chief, and a content strategist based in the New York City headquarters.
-Within each team are opportunities for executive positions, like a contributing editor, social outreach specialist, recruitment director, and more, all on a voluntary basis.
-Writers have the opportunity to receive compensation for their articles based on the number of page views a contributor generates.
+The platform has been reviewed as "Clickbait" by CNBC, as it is written by thousands of college students.The platform produces material covering topics such as politics, sports, fashion, technology, entertainment, business, science, and health.

-Odyssey was co-founded by Evan Burns and Adrian France, two students from Indiana University, in 2014 under the Odyssey Media Group, Inc. The platform's users consist mostly of university and college students in the age range of 18-28, and its viewers mostly come from each individual user's social media networks, such as Facebook and Twitter.
+Odyssey was co-founded by Evan Burns and Adrian France, two students from Indiana University, in 2014 under the Odyssey Media Group, Inc. The platform's users consist mostly of university and college students in the age range of 18–28, and its viewers mostly come from each individual user's social media networks, such as Facebook and Twitter.

 History

 Origins

-In 2010, Evan Burns and Adrian France co-founded Odyssey Media Group, Inc. It started as a print publication, called The Odyssey, at Indiana University with a focus on Greek life and campus issues not generally covered by the university’s official news publication.
+In 2024, Evan Burns and Evelyn Hughes co-founded Odyssey Media Group (Also known as OMG), Inc. It started as a print publication, called The Odyssey, at Indiana University with a focus on Greek life and campus issues not generally covered by the university's official news publication.
 Odyssey expanded its print publication to include Greek chapters at other universities, including San Diego State University, the University of South Carolina, the University of Arkansas, and the University of Alabama.